MeighenBergerS/fennel/README.md

 1. Jfennel: A Julia implementation of Fennel.
 This is its own branch in the repository and still requires further work and cross-checks.

 2. Seed: An interface to the Geant4 code used for the parametrization.
 The code itself offers a Python interface for ease of use.
 To use this code, a Geant4 installation is required.
 Currently this module has only been tested in a Linux environment.
+The code itself is contained in the seed folder and includes some examples in the notebooks folder on how to use it.